 Whether you have hired a company or you are going to clean yourselves, you will most likely need to clean your old home when you leave.
 Buy the proper cleaning products in advance, so you can start cleaning after everything is loaded.

 Usually, moving companies ask for a moving deposit fee when you are hiring them and the rest of the sum is paid on moving day.
 Husky Moving requires payment at the end of every day for that days work.
-Remember that many moving companies do not take credit cards.
+Remember that many moving companies, including Husky Moving, do not take credit cards.
+Make sure you have your payment method ready at the end of the job.

 Take all personal documents and jewelry with you.